shawndacosta/G20-AI-PROJECT/INSTALLATION.md

 - (or any similar CSV extracted from the Kaggle archive)

-(If your file name ends differently, simply update the notebook path accordingly.)
+If your CSV has a different name, just update the path in the notebooks.

 ---